flamarion/yolt_project/README.md

 This Demo will run a simple python application that print a value mapped from Kubernetes ConfigMap

-The docker image used is `flamarion/myapp:beta`
+The docker image used is `flamarion/myapp:beta` and Docker file used to create the image is also available in this repository

 ### Preparation